ACP-PCVCF/TRACE-Deployment/docs/update-instructions.md

 The TRACE system uses Git subtrees to integrate multiple service repositories.
 This allows individual services to be developed independently while maintaining a unified deployment and testing environment.

+## Docker Registry Integration

+All service repositories are configured with CI/CD pipelines that automatically build and push Docker images to the GitHub Container Registry (`ghcr.io/acp-pcvcf/`) whenever changes are committed to the main branch.
+This means:

+- **Automatic Updates**: When developers push changes to any service repository, new Docker images are automatically built and published
+- **Always Latest**: The `:latest` tag always contains the most recent version of each service
+- **No Local Building**: The integration repository pulls pre-built images instead of building locally, ensuring consistency and faster deployments
+- **Immediate Availability**: Updated images are available for deployment as soon as the CI/CD pipeline completes

+Available images:
+- `ghcr.io/acp-pcvcf/sensor-data-service:latest`
+- `ghcr.io/acp-pcvcf/camunda-service:latest`
+- `ghcr.io/acp-pcvcf/proving-service:latest`
+- `ghcr.io/acp-pcvcf/verifier:latest`
+- `ghcr.io/acp-pcvcf/pcf-registry:latest`
+- `ghcr.io/acp-pcvcf/sensor-key-registry:latest`

 ## Service Update Workflow

 ### For Service Developers